t3bld/metal-archives-api/README.md

 Running this scraper in a cloud environment e.g. Railway requires a proxy service like [BrightData](https://brightdata.com) to route requests through a residential IP.
 This is necessary because cloud server IPs are blocked by the site's bot protection.

-**This is not recommended for large-scale use.** Running thousands of requests through a paid proxy service is expensive and puts unnecessary load on Metal Archives.
-If you just need to look something up, use the CLI locally — no proxy is required.

 This is configured via the `.env` file:

 ```env